3 Elements That Makes Outsourcing Work Successful

 Last week I posted on the 5 things you can do to test if an affiliate partnership will work before you invest a lot of time and energy into a the relationship.
-Another critical tool for a business owner is the ability to outsource aspects of the operation from time to time as a strategy for adding capacity.
+Another critical tool for a business owner is the ability to outsourcing work from time to time as a strategy for adding capacity.

-Many owners grimace with the thought of outsourcing.
+Many owners grimace with the thought of outsourcing work.
 I always try to inquire why, because this could be an early indicator of problems to come.

 Setting Expectations for a Good Outsourcing Relationship